The official Burro race winning time for 2014 was 3:47:09.7 and the winning guess was 3:47:10.2, by Ann Kite.

 Saturday is a fun-filled day starting with the popular Boom Days Parade, and followed by the Children's Events at LCHS, Children's Mining Events at the Elks Club parking lot.
 Adult activities continue all day on Harrison Avenue.

-Vonnie's Voice 5k Walk/Run starts at 8:00 am at Pitts Elementary/The Center on West 6th Street.
+Vonnie's Voice 5k Walk/Run starting at 8:00 am & 10K Run starts at 7:45 am at Pitts Elementary/The Center on West 6th Street.
 This race is held annually on behalf of Vonnie Flores who was tragically taken from us in 2010.
 Proceeds from this race go to a college fund, The Advocates, and Coats for Kids at The Center.
 For more information check out their web site www.vonniesvoice5k.com.

 Be sure to pick up a complete schedule of events at the information booth in front of the court house for more details, times and locations.